strickyak/qrss-squeak/README.md

 ### cw: Continuous Wave Morse Code.

 Using `-mode=cw` will produce ordinary Continuous Wave Morse Code.
-It's rate is determined by the -dit flag, specifying the duration of one dit in seconds.
+Its rate is determined by the -dit flag, specifying the duration of one dit in seconds.
 Divide 1.2 by the desired words per minute to get the dit time.